tfabris/BlueGigaEmpeg/README.md

 - Do not remove the display board.

 - Remove four Pozidriv screws on the outside sides of the player which are holding the disk drive tray in place.
-Careful not to strip the screw heads by using the wrong size or type of screwdriver.
+Be careful not to strip the screw heads by using the wrong size or type of screwdriver.
 Information about Pozidriv screws can be found here: https://en.wikipedia.org/wiki/List_of_screw_drives#Pozidriv

-- Gently and carefully lift out the drive tray.
+- Gently lift out the drive tray.
 Make sure not to bump any of the components on the back of the display board.
 There are some particularly fragile components there, and it's really important that you don't bump them, or your empeg display will stop working entirely.
 They are really easy to hit, too, so be super careful.